Jared-Glenn/Camelot_The_Resistance/README.md

 You know which people have Evil roles, but not who has any specific role.

-You may play Reversal cards while Excaliber is in the Lake (unless the Holy Grail is played on you).
+You may play Reversal cards while the Excalibur Search is in the Lake (unless the Holy Grail is played on you).

 ### Lady Nimue, The Lady of the Lake
 **Cards:** Regrowth, *Success, Any Card*